joylarkin/AI-Coding-Landscape/README.md

 A work in progress... discovering the most recent developments in AI coding.

 NOTES
-The README.md file is regularly updated with new entries, the CSV file is updated bimonthly.
+The README.md file is regularly updated with new entries, the datasets and CSV files are updated bimonthly.

 TO ADD OR UPDATE A LISTING
 Want to add or update an AI coding model, agent, IDE, app builder, or tool in this README.md file?
 Let me know.